Close Search

 Idaho Species Specific Information

-Idaho Elk Idaho Mule Deer Idaho Bighorn Sheep
+Idaho Elk Idaho Mule Deer Idaho Mountain Goat

 The controlled hunt application period is April 1-30.
 A maximum of two hunters may apply as a party for bighorn sheep, moose, or mountain goat.
 However, we do not recommend that non-residents apply as a party as the permit numbers are low and this may prevent your party from drawing.
 You can apply online starting April 1st by going to gooutdoorsidaho.com.
 Applications are also accepted over the phone by calling 800-554-8685.
 Additional charges will be assessed for online and phone applications, including a 3% surcharge of the total application amount plus a minimal transaction fee.
 You may also apply at any hunting or fishing license vendor or Idaho Fish and Game office and avoid the 3% surcharge.
 Mail-in applications are not accepted for controlled hunt drawings.

 You can only apply for one species between bighorn sheep, mountain goat, and moose.
-If you apply for bighorn sheep, mountain goat, or moose, you may not apply for limited-entry deer, elk, or antelope unless the unit you apply for has unlimited permits for deer, elk, or antelope.
-In Idaho, you have two hunt choices listed on the application; however, everyone’s first choice is awarded before anyone’s second choice is considered.
+If you apply for bighorn sheep, mountain goat, or moose, you may not apply for any other big game controlled hunts (like elk, deer, or pronghorn) unless the controlled hunt has a different application period.
+For all hunt choices listed on the application; however, everyone’s first choice is awarded before anyone’s second choice is considered.
 Simply put, your first choice is the only one that counts in regard to bighorn sheep, trophy bull moose, and mountain goat permits.
-In the controlled hunts with 10 or fewer permits, no more than 1 nonresident permit may be issued for that particular unit.
+In the controlled hunts with 10 or fewer permits, no more than one non-resident permit may be issued for that particular unit.
 In the controlled hunts with more than 10 permits, no more than 10% of the permits may be issued to non-residents.
-Non-residents are also limited to no more than 10% of the total number of controlled hunt permits issued statewide for each species.
+Non-residents are also not allowed to be more than 10% of the total number of controlled hunt permits issued statewide for each species.

 Idaho Hunting Fees

-In 2021, Idaho substantially increased most non-resident license, application, and permit fees.
-Upon submission of your application, you will be charged the entire permit, license, and application fee.
-Only permit fees will be refunded.
+Upon submission of your application, you will be charged the entire permit, license, and application fees.
+Only the $2,626.75 permit fee will be refunded if unsuccessful.
 Hunting license fees ($195) and application fees ($45.75) will not be refunded if you do not draw.
 Application processing fees will not be refunded.
 Fees must be paid for by Visa, MasterCard, or Discover.

 Hunter Requirements